ModaHub/gpe/README.md

 *Warning: Actions take effect directly in the cloud side.*

-_Note: It should not delete files inside, but just retrieve them to the upper folder._
+*Note: It should not delete files inside, but just retrieve them to the upper folder.*
 * **Add/Edit/Delete** an **Object** : AWS Object, AZR Blob, vObject

-***Warning**: Actions take effect directly in the cloud side.*
+*Warning: Actions take effect directly in the cloud side.*

 ##Advanced Management
 Managing different Cloud storage services from one vStorage Space :